 Academy Awards Bleacher SeatsThe Oscars aren't totally for the Hollywood in crowd.
 Anyone can get into a lottery for seats in the bleachers at the red carpet, where you're bound to see more stars than you'll be able to count, and photograph them, too.
 Sign up online - well in advance.
 Registration is usually open for about a week in mid-September for the awards show the following February.

-Be in a Studio AudienceThe stars have to be there when their show is being filmed, and if it has a studio audience, you'll get a chance to not only see them, but watch them work.
-And an insight into why those audiences sometimes laugh when things don't seem so funny.
+Be in a Studio AudienceThe stars have to be there when their show is being filmed, and if it has a studio audience, you'll get a chance to not only see them, but also watch them work- and an insight into why those audiences sometimes laugh when things don't seem so funny.
 Even better?
 Tickets are always free.
 Find out how you can be in a Los Angeles studio audience.

 Hollywood Christmas ParadeIt may not be the year's most lavish parade - in LA, the honors for that go to the Rose Parade - but it's certainly the most star-studded.
 Get a good spot and you'll be seeing more stars on the street than in the sky.
 Check this year's schedule.

 Movie PremieresUnless you're in the industry, you're unlikely to get a ticket to watch a movie premiere, but you can hang around outside and watch the stars arrive.
-Seeing Stars has a list of theatres where premieres have screened in the past, but it's harder to figure out when and where they'll happen in advance.
-Our best suggestion is to check movie schedules online for the most frequently-used venues, looking for unexplained evening gaps in showing times in their largest auditorium.
-The schedules are easiest to scan at Moviefone.com, entering zip code 90028 for Hollywood.
+Seeing Stars has a list of upcoming premieres, but it's harder to figure out when and where they'll happen far enough in advance to plan your visit just for them.
+You may be better off to plan your vacation dates, then check a week before that to see what premieres might be happening.